mosquitogames/1819rulebook/4_important_concepts.md

 ## Placing Population

-Populate your faction's Districts by placing Population cubes in the **leftmost** available space below.
-Filling these spaces unlock higher-scoring Districts.
+Populate your faction's Districts by placing Population cubes in the **leftmost** available box below.
+Filling these boxes unlock higher-scoring Districts.
 When a District is unlocked, move the black marker to cover the next circle on the Multiplier track.

 ![Starting Population](/img/population_1.jpg)